Yord/shargs/README.md

 ### Command-Line Options DSL

-The most important concept in shargs is that of command-line arguments.
+The most important concept in shargs is that of command-line options.
 They are the basis for parsers as well as for usage documentation.
-Command-line arguments in their plain form are expressed in shargs as follows:
+Command-line options in their plain form are expressed in shargs as follows:

 ```js
 const askOpts = [